(keep reading to learn what happened)

 At the time that 38th Floor Bar closed, it had a 3.5 star rating on Yelp, which is good but not great.

-Here’s a sampling of a few reviews from after the visit from Jon Taffer…
+Here’s a sampling of a few customer reviews that were written after the visit from Jon Taffer…

 5 star Yelp review from April 2015: